epicmatthew22/Rainbow-Colors-BOT/README.md

 Open up the config.json file and paste in this code:
 ```
 {
-    "ownerid": "your id here",
+    "ownerid": "your userid here",
     "token": "token here",
-    "prefix": "c!"
+    "prefix": "prefix here"
 }
 ```

-Add your id and bot token in there
+Add your id, bot token and your desired bot prefix in there

 ## Built With